ibm-cloud-docs/sell/da-get-start.md

 * Verify that you're assigned the administrator role on all account management services and all IAM-enabled services.
 See [Assigning access to account management services](/docs/account?topic=account-account-services) and [Managing access to resources](/docs/account?topic=account-assign-access-resources).

-* The only supported deployable architecture type is Terraform.
+* The only deployable architecture type that {{site.data.keyword.cloud_notm}} supports currently is Terraform.

 ## Provide your company name
 {: #da-company-product}